paulinewe/Wait-a-minute....who-are-you-/content/markdown/BIDS-Conversion.md

 #### Process
 1. **setting up the environment:**
-    After installing everything, you need to enable your WSL in Docker and now you have to pll the latest release of heudiconv.
+    After installing everything, you need to enable your WSL in Docker and now you have to pull the latest release of 'heudiconv'.
+Docker is software in which you can create “containers”, which are like virtual machines and work like a separate operating system with a specific software configuration.
+    With pulling 'heudiconv', its Docker container and all  dependencies get installed.

         ```
         $ docker pull nipy/heudiconv:latest